Scoop (2006 film): Production

 The lead character (originally an adult journalist) was tailored specifically to Johansson, whom Allen observed as having an unutilized "funny" quality about her while working on his previous film, Match Point.

 Although it was filmed in London, the film is the second of Allen's films (the other being Hollywood Ending) not to have a UK theatrical release.
 It was given a British TV premiere on February 7, 2009 on BBC Two.
-The film eventually came out on DVD in the UK on February 9, 2015 through Icon Productions.
+The film eventually came out on DVD in the UK on February 9, 2015 through Icon Film Distribution.

 As is often the case with Allen's films, there is no original score.
 Most of the music heard in the film is by Pyotr Ilyich Tchaikovsky, Johann Strauss Jr., and Edvard Grieg.

+Together with The Illusionist and The Prestige (which also starred Johansson and Jackman), Scoop was one of three films in 2006 to explore the world of stage magicians.

 Critical reception

 Scoop received mixed reviews from critics.
 On the review aggregator Rotten Tomatoes, the film has a 41% approval rating based on 148 reviews, with an average score of 5.4/10.
 The website's critical consensus states: "Rehashing old plot lines and characters, Scoop is a tiresome dipper and another disappointing addition to Woody Allen's repertoire."
 Metacritic reported the film has an average score of 48 out of 100, based on 35 reviews, indicating "mixed or average reviews".

 Stephen Hunter of The Washington Post called it the "worst movie Woody Allen has ever made":

 At the other extreme, Mick LaSalle of the San Francisco Chronicle, who also gave positive reviews to Allen's Melinda and Melinda, called it "the funniest movie of the year so far" and Allen's funniest film in a decade.
 He also said:

 Manohla Dargis of The New York Times called it "not especially funny yet oddly appealing":

 Ty Burr of The Boston Globe called it "fluffy, fatally implausible farce":

 The film was ranked as Allen's worst in a 2016 poll of Time Out contributors, with editor Dave Calhoun writing, "It's not radical to call it his low point."
 The same year, film critics Robbie Collin and Tim Robey ranked the film as one of Allen's weakest.